microsoft/ELL/INSTALL-Windows.md

 # Building a 64-bit version of the Embedded Learning Library (ELL) on Windows

 ELL enables you to design and deploy intelligent machine-learned models onto single-board computers, like Raspberry Pi and Arduino.
 Most of your interaction with ELL occurs on a laptop or desktop computer, rather than the single-board machine itself.
 The steps below describe how to build ELL on a laptop or desktop running Windows.
+You can also use `SETUP-Windows.cmd` to setup your computer.

 ## Cloning the ELL repository